thma/WhyHaskellMatters/README.md

 The presentation aims to be self-contained and does not require any previous knowledge of the language.

-The target audience are developers with a background in non-functional languages who are eager to learn about concepts of functional programming and Haskell in particular.
+The target audience are Haskell freshmen and developers with a background in non-functional languages who are eager to learn about concepts of functional programming and Haskell in particular.

 ## Table of contents